shweta-laha/Hacktoberfest/README.md

 # 💡Rules To Contribute To This Repo

 - Use any language.
-- C,JAVA, Data Structure and Algorithms, html
+- C,JAVA, Data Structure and Algorithms, html, React
 - Anything valuable.

 # 🔘Steps for Contribution